Abductive forgetting

-The root result about the tentative-supporting formula is that it is sort of closed with regard to entailment: it entails a clause if and only if contains that clause or one entailing it.
+The pivotal result about the tentative-supporting formula is that it is closed on entailment: it entails a clause if and only if it contains that clause or one entailing it.

 \begin{lemma} If $I \cap C = \emptyset$ and $F$ only contains clauses $E \rightarrow m$ and $E \rightarrow \bot$ with $E \subseteq I$ and $m \in C$, then $F$ entails a clause if and only if it contains a clause with the same head if any and a subset of its body.